raynergoh/DeeCeeAyy/README.md

 ### Interpretation
-- The Custom DCA Strategy outperforms the Baseline DCA in most risk-adjusted metrics, indicating a better balance of return and risk.
+- The Custom DCA Strategy outperforms the Traditional DCA in most risk-adjusted metrics, indicating a better balance of return and risk.
 - Although the Custom DCA has slightly higher volatility, it compensates with higher returns and faster recovery from drawdowns.
-- The Baseline DCA invests a fixed amount consistently, while the Custom DCA adjusts investment amounts based on market valuation, with a minimum investment threshold to avoid underinvestment.

 ### Conclusion
 The Custom DCA strategy provides a superior risk-adjusted return profile compared to the traditional DCA, making it a compelling choice for investors seeking to balance growth and risk.